Ultreon/ubo/README.md

 ~~Here's the [jitpack listing](https://jitpack.io/#Ultreon/ultreon-data) for the current versions and builds you can use.~~ (Temporarily not used)
 Check out the releases page for latest releases.

+## Naming conventions
+The following conventions are for map keys:
+ * `MapType` and `ListType` are in `DromedaryCase`.
+ * Any other types are in `camelCase`.

+Do note that in some cases keys can have a different case.
+For example if the key is used for identifiers.
+(Like those: `namespace:id`)
+Tho it's generally not recommended to use map keys for objects like identifiers or numbers.